How to make use of our built-in icons, photos, images and UI kits

 In general, the workflow with UI kits is as follows:

-- In the left panel (on the Objects and Libraries tabs) you deal with symbols.
+- In the left panel (on the Objects and Libraries tabs) you deal with components.

 - In the right panel (the Inspector) you make use of layer and text styles.